paul-archeryincoloradoorg/archeryincolorado.org/content/competitions/2019-colorado-state-championship.md

 [Qualification Results](10068_results_2019_USA_Archery_Colorado_State_Outdoor_Championship.pdf)

 Below are the matchplay results.
 If you don't see a divison you expect, it's because there was only one competition in that division and they were awarded a gold medal by default.
 You can check the qualification results above to find qualification scores.

+Special thanks to our volunteers and Chris Dorow from Aslan Archery Academy for their support.